-Once upon a time, the only thing significant about September 11 was that it was Ethiopian New Year’s Day, due to a discrepancy of seven years and about 250 days.
-Therefore on the Ethiopian calendar, today (September 11, 2011) is the first day of 2004.
+Once upon a time, the only thing significant about September 11 was that it was Ethiopian New Year’s Day; somehow the Ethiopian calendar ended up seven years and about 250 days behind the Gregorian calendar (the one most of us use).
+Therefore in Ethiopia, today (September 11, 2011) is the first day of 2004.

 From a standpoint of how our lives changed, the twenty-first century did not begin on January 1 in 2000 or 2001.
 It began on September 11, 2001.
 I’m sure everyone knows what happened on that date.
 I am writing this on the tenth anniversary of the worst terrorist attack in history.
 Like John F. Kennedy's assassination, this is an event where everyone can remember what they were doing when they heard about it.
 Myself, I was working a temporary job with Gateway Computers, scheduling appointments for their north Florida sales reps.
 When the first airplane hit the World Trade Center, I was calling--of all places--the Piper Aircraft factory in Vero Beach, FL.
 With communications becoming all messed up, it took me an hour to find out that a terrorist attack had taken place, and two hours to find out how bad it was.
 After that, the long-distance phone lines went down completely, and Internet service slowed to a crawl; classes were cancelled at the college where I was also teaching, leaving me twiddling my thumbs for the rest of the day.
 Of course, the appointments I scheduled for that day were cancelled, with one notable exception--the one I arranged between Tupperware and Gateway’s south Orlando store.
 That one resulted in a $1 million sale, probably my biggest success during the seven and a half months I was with Gateway.